 Prägnanz Law – What do you see, several unconnected circular shapes and straight lines or… [Image Source]

-Among the many studies and theories on the subject there are a few key players.
-One of them was the Gestalt school of psychology, which was a group of theories and experimental studies conducted in Germany by several influential scientists of the beginning of the 20th century.
+Among the many studies and theories on the subject, there are a few key players.
+One of them was the Gestalt school of psychology, which was a group of theories and experimental studies conducted in Germany by several influential scientists at the beginning of the 20th century.

 It takes virtually no effort to recognize and recall them, and they are the first thing we notice.
 Now, remember which design principle stresses the importance of basic, geometrical shapes?
-Those are “pithy” shapes, they posses simplicity and stability.
+Those are “pithy” shapes.
+They possess simplicity and stability.

 I wonder, which design style could that be?
 [Image Source]